The Radio 4 consumer programme “You and Yours”, for 14 January 2016 (yes, more than 10 years ago), included a section on bereavement damages.

 Looking to the experience gained in Scotland, he said the sums paid out by way of compensation in fatal cases are not huge.
 Indeed, when the public was surveyed about levels of compensation, it indicated that the Scottish courts’ valuations were out of step with public opinion, as being too low.

-His point was that, under the system he proposes, each case would depend on its own particular circumstances and there would be no “one size fits all” assessment of compensation levels.
+His point was that, under the system he proposed for England and Wales, each case would depend on its own particular circumstances and there would be no “one size fits all” assessment of compensation levels.
 This would be a much fairer system, more in line with public expectations and more in line with the system already in place in Scotland.

 Damages for the death of a relative in Scotland